zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-simplecrud.md

 You can find more information and documentation here: <a href="https://github.com/ericdc1/Dapper.SimpleCRUD/" target="_blank">https://github.com/ericdc1/Dapper.SimpleCRUD</a>

 ## Support

-This library is supported on a regular basis and you will get your answers within next few days. <a href="https://github.com/ericdc1/Dapper.SimpleCRUD/issues/">https://github.com/ericdc1/Dapper.SimpleCRUD/issues</a>
+This library is supported regularly and you will get your answers within the next few days. <a href="https://github.com/ericdc1/Dapper.SimpleCRUD/issues/">https://github.com/ericdc1/Dapper.SimpleCRUD/issues</a>